phuctm97/img/README.md

 ## What is this?

-This is an API that generates dynamic images for different purposes, is especially useful to generate cover images for distributing content (blogging, writing, podcast, videos, etc).
+This is an API that generates dynamic images for different purposes, is especially useful to generate cover images for distributing content:

+- Blogging & writing.

+- Videos' thumbnails.

+- Open-source repositories' social images.

+- etc.

-It's built and deployed serverless thanks to Next.js and Vercel, so there is no nothing to maintain.
-Moreover, thanks to Vercel's generous hobby plan, this is completely free for non-commercial use.
+It's built and deployed serverless thanks to Next.js and Vercel, so there is nothing to maintain.
+Moreover, thanks to Vercel's generous hobby plan, this is **completely free** for non-commercial use.

 ### Example